ramontayag/bit_wallet/README.md

 ## Usage

     wallet = BitWallet.new(:username => 'username', :password => 'password')
+    wallet.accounts.with_balance # returns array of the accounts with balance > 0
     account = wallet.accounts.new('account name')
     account.addresses.count # 1, as it already comes with an address account.balance # returns the balance of the account